hxrts/rumpsteak/README.md

 ## WebAssembly Support

-Rumpsteak now supports compilation to WebAssembly!
+Rumpsteak supports compilation to WebAssembly.
 The core session types and choreography system can run in browser environments.
-See `examples/wasm-ping-pong/` for a complete example and `docs/WASM_IMPLEMENTATION_SUMMARY.md` for implementation details.
+See `examples/wasm-ping-pong/` for a complete example and `docs/07_wasm_guide.md` for implementation details.

 Key features:
 - Core session types compile to WASM